um-software-testing/reddit-puppeteer/README.md

 then uses an assertion library to verify that the title is as we expected.

 `reddit-title-mocha.js` - fetches a subreddit and confirms that its title is correct using the Mocha test framework.
+You can run this example using `npm test`.